StreamX Command Line Interface (CLI)

 Source systems simulation

 StreamX CLI provides the ability to simulate any source system defined in the mesh.yaml file.
 Each source system is assigned a unique token, which is displayed after running the StreamX Mesh.
-To impersonate a specific source system, apply the token by using the streamx.ingestion.auth-token property.
+To mimic a specific source system, apply the token by using the streamx.ingestion.auth-token property.

 root is the default token used by StreamX CLI when no authentication token is provided.
 In this case, no authorization checks are enforced, and the source system is allowed to perform actions on any channel.